CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-A concise, well-structured reference for claims-based authorization with concrete CLI commands and useful tables.
-Its main weakness is the lack of a sequenced workflow showing how to properly set up and verify authorization for an agent, which is important for security-critical operations.
-The best practices section is generic and could be replaced with a concrete verification workflow.
+This is a clean, concise reference skill with strong actionability through concrete CLI commands and well-organized tables.
+Its main weakness is the lack of a sequenced workflow showing how to properly set up and verify authorization for an agent, which is important for a security-sensitive operation.
+The best practices section is generic and could be more actionable.

 Suggestions